CryptoSignal/Crypto-Signal/README.md

 #### Signed Increase In Volume indicator - siiv

 There is a new indicator called "siiv".
-It is a slightly revise "iiv" indicator.
+It is a slightly revised version of "iiv" indicator.
 The hot value is 10 by default, and cold value is -10.
-This value is a measure about how strong is the increase in volume in the direction of the price change.
+The strength is calculated as IIV, then the direction of changes in price is added as the sign.

 The main idea is to try to identify a possible pump or dump.